BreezeWhite/simple-fastapi/README.md

 A simple, minimum, ready-to-go FastAPI template that could be setup in just a few minutes.
 Coordinates with Celery for distributed workload in the backend.
 Suitable for heavy computational scenarios such as machine learning, image processing, audio processing, etc.

 It's easy to extend and implement more tasks.
-Just add tasks in `src/celery_server.py` and also the corresponding endpoints to `src/server.py`, then it's all done.
+Just add tasks to `src/celery_server.py` and also the corresponding endpoints to `src/server.py`, then it's all done.
 No additional configurations are required.

 # Quick start
 ``` bash